Untold Stories: Alan Bennett

 I can't describe this book adequately.
 The stories are mainly written from a child's viewpoint and they are about everything and nothing at the same time.
 Take the first one, the story of a girl who finds a huge rock that is full of silver; enough silver to make her and her family rich.
 The story tells how she rolls it home and loses it off the balcony where it smashes into bits: that's it; but that's far from it!
 I've read it three times now and it's different every time.

-I can't tell you how or why this writing is so
+I can't tell you how or why this writing is so cool: but it is.

 No comments: